Holic75/Baldurs-gate-dnd-3.5/README.md

 – May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
 – Acquires 2 scrolls with any arcane spell up to maximum level she can cast at every level up starting from level 2.
 – Versatile Spellcasting: starting from level 7 can trade one first level cleric spell slot for a second level wizard spell slot, this exchange is reversible; every two levels thereafter can trade next level cleric spell slot for a wizard spell slot one level higher.
-– Gets one bonus feat at levels 22, 25 and 28.
+– Gets one bonus feat at levels 26 and 29.
+– Gains access to the following epic wizard spells: Comet (at level 22), Energy Blades (at level 24), Dragon's Breath (at level 26) and Summon Planetar (at level 28).
+– Gains access to the following epic priest spells: Globe of Blades (at level 20), Mass Raise Dead (at level 21), Storm of Vengeance (at level 23), Implosion (at level 25) and Summon Deva (at level 27).
 – Hit Die: d6
 – Low THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell